InsightSSG/netdevops-ansible-demos/01-Basic/README.md

 ansible-playbook -i inventory.yml 01-run_show_version/main.yml -u cisco -k
 ```

-Notice when the playbook is ran we get to OKs from 10.10.20.175 and .176, but failed from .177 and .178.
-This is due
+Notice when we ran the playbook we get information for both the IOS and the NXOS devices back and fail one device, 10.10.20.174.
-to the latter being NXOS devices however we specified the network_os and cisco.ios.

-To get around this, specify the group with the ```-l devnet_ios``` option being added to the command.
+We can specify specific groups or parents using the ```-l``` option.
+See below for a few examples of running the command
+against different inventory groups.

 ```
-ansible-playbook -l devnet_ios -i inventory.yml 01-run_show_version/main.yml -u cisco -k
+ansible-playbook -l devnet 01-run_show_version/main.yml ansible-playbook -l devnet_ios 01-run_show_version/main.yml
+ansible-playbook -l devnet_nxos 01-run_show_version/main.yml
 ```

 #### 02-run_show_arp